KDD-OpenSource/chair-website-template/first-draft/content/team/former_members.md

     parent: "team"
     weight: 130
 ---
-This is a page about former Members
+This is a page about former members.
+Do we really need this?